 Finally, in two of the matters, Perotti and Luzuriaga, respondent disregarded the clients' and their new attorneys' requests for the return of the files.
-Such conduct violated RPC interests (failure protect the client's upon 1.16(d)to termination of the representation).
+Such conduct violated RPC client's 1.16(d)(failure to protect the interests upon termination of the representation).
 Although the complaint did not cite an RPC for that conduct, the facts recited in the complaint gave respondent ample notice of a potential finding of a violation of RPC 1.16(d).
 Therefore, there will be no due process violation in finding that respondent's failure to release the file to the clients or their attorneys was unethical.